Olivia Mathers Looks Ready For A Swim As She Rocks A Baby Blue Bikini At An Indoor Pool

 As Olivia's 607,000 followers on the social media platform have come to learn, the beauty has an extensive range of swimwear in her wardrobe, and it all looks phenomenal on her.
 She opted for a baby blue two-piece for her January 5 trip to the pool that left little to the imagination, leaving her deep summer glow and chiseled physique well on display for her audience to admire.

 The influencer stunned in the barely there bikini from Oh Polly that did nothing but favors for her killer curves.
 The swimwear included a classic halter-style top with micro-thin spaghetti straps that showcased her toned arms, while its equally-as tiny band helped to accentuate her slender frame.
 The piece had a plunging v-neckline that made for an eye-popping display of her ample cleavage and bronzed decolletage.
-Meanwhile, its itty-bitty triangle cups were just barely too small for her chest, teasing a glimpse of sideboob as she worked the camera that gave the shot even more of a seductive vibe.
+Meanwhile, its itty-bitty triangle cups could hardly contain her chest, teasing a glimpse of sideboob as she worked the camera and giving the shot even more of a seductive vibe.

 "Olivia you are so beautiful!" one person wrote.